 #1: Dark Sandy Brown Long Hair

 Try a dark sandy brown hair color because it’s the perfect transition between bright summer blondes and warm brunettes.
-Women with already dark hair are the perfect candidates to try a sandy brown hair color because it’s a more natural and lived-in look that does not require a lot of maintenance.
-When talking with your hairstylist, determine how much of your natural color you want to keep, this can change how bold or subtle the color will be.
+Women with already dark hair are the perfect candidates to try a sandy hair color because it’s a more natural and lived-in look that does not require much maintenance.
+When talking with your hairstylist, determine how much of your natural color you want to keep.
+This can change how bold or subtle the color will be.

 #2: Sandy Burgundy Brown to Black Ombre

-Sandy burgundy brown to black ombre hair is like a classic trend with a little spice in it.
+Sandy burgundy brown to black ombre hair is a classic trend with a little spice.
 The hints of reddish shade are what give dark tresses personality.
 The ombre gives locks a bit of brightness but in an edgier way.

 #3: Light Sandy Brown